GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

     service: usersvc
 ```

-Starting with `LoadBalancer` may seem odd—after all, we want to use Envoy to do load balancing, right?
-It's good to walk before running, however, so our first test will be to talk to our service *without* Envoy, and for that we need to expose the port to the outside world.
+Starting with `LoadBalancer` may seem odd — after all, the goal is to use Envoy to do load balancing, right?
+It's good to walk before running, though, so the first test will be to talk to the Flask app *without* Envoy, and for that, the port needs to be open to the outside world.

 To build the Docker image and start the `usersvc`, you can run:

 ```
-bash up.sh usersvc
+sh up.sh usersvc
 ```

 which will build the Docker image, push it so that Google Container Engine can see it, and then launch the new `usersvc` deployment.
 At this point, `kubectl get pods` should show both a `usersvc` pod and a `postgres` pod running: